AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/properties.md

 ---
 title: Properties
-description: Use the property list as a reference when configurion the Commerce application for build and deploy to the cloud infrastructure.
+description: Use the property list as a reference when configurion the [!DNL Commerce] application for build and deploy to the cloud infrastructure.
 feature: Cloud, Configuration, Build, Deploy, Roles/Permissions, Storage
 exl-id: 58a86136-a9f9-4519-af27-2f8fa4018038
 ---
 # Properties for application configuration

-The `.magento.app.yaml` file uses properties to manage environment support for the Commerce application.
+The `.magento.app.yaml` file uses properties to manage environment support for the [!DNL Commerce] application.

 | Name   | Description                       | Default | Required |
 | ------ | --------------------------------- | ------- | -------- |